KatherineMichel/church-website-and-marketing-on-a-budget/marketing_strategy.md

 ![](marketing-strategy/twitter-religious-advertisement.png)

 However, based on an informal poll, members of the church and surrounding community are much more likely to be on Facebook than Twitter.
-So, we would first consider the option of advertising the church's Facebook page to people located within Pretty Prairie and its surrounding area.
+So, we would first consider the option of advertising the church via Facebook.
+This could be done for free through Facebook sharing, or by paying to advertise the church's Facebook page to people located within Pretty Prairie and its surrounding area, using Facebook's "Local Awareness" ad option.

+The Facebook advertisement program defaults to $50 spend for 1 week, advertising to both genders, ages 18 to 65.

 Facebook Page Advertisement Preview
 ![](marketing-strategy/facebook-page-advertisement-preview.png)